iterorganization/IMAS-ParaView/docs/source/plugins/magnetics_reader.rst

 - ``Extrude Full Flux Loops`` - When enabled, flux loops that contain only a single position point are extruded into a full toroidal circle at their (R, Z) position.
 When disabled, they are displayed as a single point.
+- ``Full Flux Loop Resolution`` - Controls the number of points used to discretize single-point flux loops, when the ``Extrude Full Flux Loops`` option is enabled.

 Example Case
 ------------